AbdAllahAbdElFattah13/LinkedIn-SDK-Android/README.md

     .setRedirectURI(redirectUrl)
     .authenticate(LINKEDIN_REQUEST);
 ```
-> This flag defualts to *false* for backward compatibility reasons.
+> This flag defaults to *false* for backward compatibility reasons.

 Main changes over the original